srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- sOrAtha epporutkum AdhiyAm sOthikkE – For descending down upto AzhwAr and helps AzhwAr sustaining himself, bhagavAn is highlighted as the Iswara (controller) of all and because of bonding with AzhwAr, he became radiant [jyOthi].
-Before bonding with AzhwAr, his sarvEswarathvam (being the controller of all) seemed to have disappeared; If emperumAn fails AzhwAr, then his sarvEswarathvam will completely vanish; But, after bonding with AzhwAr to the full satisfaction of AzhwAr, he becomes to be the controller of all.
+- sOrAdha epporutkum AdhiyAm sOdhikkE – For descending upto AzhwAr and helping AzhwAr sustain himself, bhagavAn is highlighted as the Iswara (controller) of all and because of bonding with AzhwAr, he became radiant [jyOthi].
+Before bonding with AzhwAr, his sarvESwarathvam (being the controller of all) seemed to have disappeared.
+If emperumAn fails AzhwAr, then his sarvESwarathvam will completely vanish.
+But, after bonding with AzhwAr to the full satisfaction of AzhwAr, he becomes controller of all.

-- ArAtha kAthal – It is explained in this decad – AzhwAr‘s great affection towards emperumAn which makes him think all entities he sees are suffering in separation from emperumAn like he himself is going through.
+- ArAdha kAdhal – It is explained in this decad – AzhwAr‘s great affection towards emperumAn, which makes him think that all the entities he sees are suffering in separation from emperumAn like he himself is going through.

-- kAthal kurukUrch chatakOpan – AzhwAr is identified by his love/affection [krishNa thrushNA thathvam].
+- kAdhal kurukUrch chatakOpan – AzhwAr is identified by his love/affection [krishNa thrushNA thathvam].
 Only he himself can explain his nature.

 - sonna – He spoke thiruvAimozhi with this great love.

-- ivai paththum sOrAr vidAr kaNdIr vaikuntham – those who suffered here for all entities that were seen that they are suffering in separation, such persons will give up this place and reach paramapadham where every visible person is fully and joyfully engaging bhagavAn and eternally be blissful there.
+- ivai paththum sOrAr vidAr kaNdIr vaikundham – those who suffered here for all entities which were seen that they are suffering in separation, will give up this place and reach paramapadham where every visible person is fully and joyfully engaging with bhagavAn and eternally be blissful there.
 By saying “kaNdIr“, AzhwAr is raising his hands and showing “see for yourself”.